Sustainability Commitment

 More greenery not only improves Jurong Island’s aesthetics, it lowers the Urban Heat Island (UHI) effect, making it a more pleasant place to work in.

-Businesses know this well, which is why they’re working with JTC and the National Parks Board (NParks), and contributing funds to plant 34,000 more trees on the island.
+Businesses know this well, which is why they worked with JTC and the National Parks Board (NParks), and contributed funds to plant 34,000 more trees on the island.
+With greenery at every corner you turn,this community-driven programme has created a more attractive working environment for everyone.

 Let JTC help you meet your